Papias of Hierapolis: Date

 The work of Papias is dated by a few modern scholars to about 95–110.
 Later dates were once argued from two references that now appear to be mistaken.
 One dating Papias' death to around the death of Polycarp in 164 is actually a mistake for Papylas.
 Another unreliable source in which Papias is said to refer to the reign of Hadrian (117–138) seems to have resulted from confusion between Papias and Quadratus of Athens.

 Eusebius refers to Papias only in his third book, and thus seems to date him before the opening of his fourth book in 109.
-Papias himself knows several New Testament books, whose dates are themselves controversial, and was informed by John the Evangelist, Aristion, the daughters of Philip and others who had themselves heard the Twelve Apostles.
+Papias himself knows several New Testament books, whose dates are themselves controversial, and was stated to be informed by John the Evangelist, Aristion, the daughters of Philip and others who had themselves heard the Twelve Apostles.
 He is also called a companion of the long-lived Polycarp (69–155), Agapius of Hierapolis dates one of his histories to the 12th year of Trajan's rule (110 AD).
 For all these reasons, Papias is thought to have written around the turn of the 2nd century.